Start menu: Location on disk

 In Windows Server 2003 and earlier, the folder name "Start Menu" changes depending on the localization; for example, on German versions of Windows XP it is "Startmenü".
 Windows installers generally use the Windows API to find out the real names and locations of the Start menu and Desktop folders.
 Since Windows Vista, all folders used by the system use the same name as in the English version and only display different names in Windows Explorer.

 Tweaks

 TweakUI, an unsupported utility program from Microsoft, offers additional customizations, including speeding up the response time of the Start menu, window animation, and other hacks.
 On Windows XP and Windows Vista, it is possible to prevent specific programs from appearing in the recent programs list (the left pane of the Start menu) by modifying the Windows registry.

 Open-source operating systems

-Many desktop environments for open source operating systems provide a menu similar to the Start menu:
+Many desktop environments for open source operating systems provide an interface element similar to the Start menu: